decentraland/adr/content/ADR-284-private-voice-chat.md

 ### Rejecting a private voice chat

 Rejecting a private voice chat is done by performing the `RejectPrivateVoiceChat` RPC call to the Social Service with the call id of the ringing voice chat.
-If successful, it will return without errors and will end the ringing process.
-The caller will be notified through the updates subscription mechanism mentioned in the _Subscribing private voice chats updates_ section.
+If successful, it will end the ringing process without returning any errors.
+The caller will be notified through the updates subscription mechanism mentioned in the (_Subscribing private voice chats updates_)[#Subscribing-private-voice-chats-updates] section.

 Here's the interaction flow of the Explorer and the Social Service: